-Third party certificates and reports
+Third-party reports and certificates

-8.8 Certificates and reports supplied by third parties may help RPSOs and SSPs obtain assurance on the effectiveness of the third party's controls.
-However, in outsourcing arrangements with critical third parties, the Bank expects RPSOs and SSPs to:

-- assess the adequacy of the information in these certificates and reports, and not assume that their mere existence or provision is sufficient evidence that the service is being provided in accordance with their legal, regulatory, and risk management obligations; and - ensure that certificates and audit reports meet the expectations in table 5.
+- 8.8 Certificates and reports supplied by third parties may help RPSOs and SSPs obtain assurance on the effectiveness of the third-party's controls.
+However, in outsourcing arrangements with material critical third parties, the Bank expects RPSOs and SSPs to: - assess the adequacy of the information in these certificates and reports, and not assume that their mere existence or provision is sufficient evidence that the service is being provided in accordance with their legal, regulatory, and risk management obligations; and - ensure that certificates and audit reports meet the expectations in Table DC.

-Scope • Key systems and controls identified by the RPSO or SSP (e.g. applications, infrastructure, data centres, and processes).
-Compliance with relevant requirements (e.g. the code of practice).
-Content Up-to-date information. • Reviewed regularly to reflect updates to the third party's controls, new or revised legal, regulatory requirements, or expectations and recognised standards. • Where available, the Bank encourages the use of online, real-time reporting tools.
-Expertise, qualification, and skills • The auditing or certifying party and the person at the RPSO or SSP responsible for reviewing the certificate or report should have appropriate expertise, qualifications, and skills.
-Process • Test the effectiveness of the third party's key systems and controls.
+Table D C: Expectations for certificates and audit reports Component Expectations Scope Key systems and controls identified by the RPSO or SSP (eg applications, infrastructure, data centres, and processes).
+Compliance with relevant requirements (eg the code).
+Content Up-to-date information.
+Reviewed regularly to reflect updates to the third-party's controls, new or revised legal, regulatory requirements, or expectations and recognised standards.
+Where available, the Bank encourages the use of online, real-time reporting tools.
+Expertise, qualification, and skills The auditing or certifying party and the person at the RPSO or SSP responsible for reviewing the certificate or report should have appropriate expertise, qualifications, and skills.
+Process Test the effectiveness of the third-party's key systems and controls.
 Performed in line with recognised standards.